“For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.” —John 3:16

 Salvation is a focus for Christians of all denominations and a central tenet of faith.
-The idea of everlasting happiness and eternal life is assuredly appealing, driving many Christians to live their lives by the teachings of the Bible and the Word of God.
+The idea of everlasting happiness and eternal life is assuredly appealing.
+So, many Christians to live their lives by the teachings of the Bible and the Word of God.

 Despite this, seeking salvation and receiving salvation isn’t always the same thing.
-In order to be granted salvation by God, His followers need to follow His rules and His examples to be considered worthy of a place in heaven.
+God only grants salvation to His followers; those who follow His rules and His examples.
+Then, they will be worthy of a place in heaven.
 This might seem easy enough, but Christians with addictions may see things differently.

 Addiction and the Bible

-Addiction is not looked upon kindly in the Bible.
+The Bible does not have a kind regard for addiction.
 As 1 John 2:16 states, “For everything in the world—the lust of the flesh, the lust of the eyes, and the pride of life—comes not from the Father but from the world.”
 Temptations, especially in the form of drink and drugs, are not a gift of God.
 Rather, they are sins from the earthly world.
-With this in mind, Christians with addictions may feel as though they cannot be saved; that their time is over and that the ship has sailed without them.
+With this in mind, Christians with addictions may feel as though nothing can save them; that their time is over and that the ship has sailed without them.
 With prayer, faith, and recovery, however, this doesn’t have to be the case.

 Salvation in the Bible

 “For the grace of God has appeared that offers salvation to all people.
 It teaches us to say “no” to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age.” – Titus 2:11-12